What to do if you find a baby wild animal

 We thank you for caring about wildlife!!

 Ame is a Kentucky licensed wildlife rehabilitator.
 She is licensed for mammals and reptiles.
 We are not licensed for birds.
 We specialize in raccoons, skunks, groundhogs, fox, bobcat, and turtles.

-5/26/18 Update: We are overflowing full.
-We are not accepting raccoons, fawns or squirrels at this time.
+8/06/18 Update: We are overflowing full.
+We are not accepting raccoons, fawns or skunks at this time.
 We are accepting fox and turtles.
 We have openings for fall squirrels and limited openings for fall opossums.